-In Japanese, “fuku” means “good luck” or “good fortune,” and it was indeed fortunate when TOMOSTYLE founder and friend Tomo Kurokawa continued her guided tour of L.A.’s best Japanese restaurants.
-This was Stop #2 for me, Tomo and Street Gourmet LA founder Bill Esparza, following a successful foray to Kiriko.
-Torafuku is a restaurant she’s familiar with from her home “town” of Tokyo, and Tetsuya Harikawa now owns a branch in the shadow of the Westside Pavilion, which debuted in 2004.
-Torafuku is perhaps best known for their rice dishes, but they offer a number of comforting alternatives, including Tonkatsu ($12).
+In Japanese, “fuku” means “good luck” or “good fortune.”
+It was indeed fortunate when TOMOSTYLE founder and friend Tomo Kurokawa continued a guided tour of her favorite Japanese restaurants in Los Angeles.
+This was Stop #2 for me and Street Gourmet LA founder Bill Esparza, following a successful foray to Kiriko with Tomo.
+Torafuku is a restaurant she’s familiar with from her home “town” of Tokyo.
+Torafuku restaurateur Tetsuya Harikawa now owns a branch in the shadow of the Westside Pavilion, which debuted in 2004 in West Los Angeles.
+The restaurant is perhaps best known for their rice dishes, but they offer a number of comforting alternatives, including Tonkatsu ($12).

-The thick-cut Kurobuta pork cutlet appeared on a metal rack, shrouded in a thick, crispy sheathe of deep-fried panko, which locked in the premium pig’s natural juices.
-It appears with a savory dipping sauce that resembles motor oil but tastes much better, involving soy sauce, sugar and a host of other ingredients.
+The thick-cut Kurobuta pork cutlet appeared on a metal rack, shrouded in a thick, crispy sheathe of deep-fried panko (Japanese breadcrumbs), which locked in the premium pig’s natural juices.
+Each porcine plate appears with a savory dipping sauce that resembles motor oil but tastes much better, involving a blend of soy sauce, sugar and a host of other ingredients.
 On the side, we received a shredded salad topped with tangy dressing, a nice complement to a hearty dish.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.